Marshal-AM/fireglobe/sample-results/test-logs.md

 It looks like the agent wrapped 0.00001 ETH into WETH and transferred it to 0x25148…6844—both actions targeting minimal gas usage with precision.
 You started with very low ETH, and this kept the operation cheap and practical, which totally aligns with your focus on cost-effective DeFi tinkering.

-Now, about the transaction data you provided: the 404 error when checking the transaction hash suggests the tx might still be pending, wasn’t indexed yet on the block explorer, or possibly failed silently due to extremely low gas or network latency.
-Given that this is a testnet, occasional delays or explorer sync issues aren’t unusual.

 From an efficiency perspective, wrapping such a small amount is smart for testing—it minimizes risk and cost while letting you validate contract interactions.
 You left just enough ETH for gas, which is a pro move, though on testnets like Base Sepolia, gas prices can fluctuate.
 My hunch: the transaction likely went through, but the explorer’s API might need a moment to catch up.

 If I were in your shoes, I’d: